-Are the benefits of acupuncture real?
+Are the benefits of acupuncture for pain real?
 Multiple Myeloma side effects certainly are real.
 Conventional oncology relies on a concept called “evidence-based medicine.”
 While the concept is great, proving a therapy is evidence-based is sometimes difficult.

 As the article below points out, oncology doesn’t consider acupuncture evidence-based in a fashion they are comfortable with.
 But if you have collateral damage aka side-effects caused by chemotherapy, acupuncture may ease your side effects.
 Further, if you do experience side effects, pain, nausea, etc. from chemo, you will want to learn how to treat them- whether “evidence-based” or not.